INTERVIEWS

 How do you choose the flavours?

-With difficulty but we really get everyone involved in the HQ and find out what people think will work, we listen to our customers, and the teams in-stores to see what they are relaying back to us and it all goes into a melting pot from there
+With difficulty!
+But we really get everyone involved and find out what people think will work.
+We listen to our customers and the in-store teams to see what they are relaying back to us.
+It all goes into a melting pot from there.

 Do you source from small suppliers?
 If so, what do you look for from these suppliers?